Redding, Connecticut: Topography

 Redding's topography is dominated by three ridges, running north to south, with intervening valleys featuring steep slopes and rocky ledges in some sections.
 The highest elevation is about 830 feet above sea level, on Sunset Hill in the northeast part of the town; and the low elevation is about 290 feet above sea level at the Saugatuck Reservoir along the southern border.

 Four streams flow south through Redding toward Long Island Sound: the Aspetuck River, the Little River, the Norwalk River and the Saugatuck River.

 The Saugatuck River flows through the Saugatuck Reservoir, Redding's largest body of water which stretches south into Weston.
 The reservoir was created in 1938 through the flooding of a portion of the Saugatuck River Valley.

+Weather events

+Hurricane Sandy with tropical storm-force winds reached Connecticut October 29, 2012, toppling trees throughout the town and cutting power to 98 percent of homes and businesses.